-Driving for Uber with a DUI
+Can I Drive for Uber with a DUI?

 Drivers can seek work with Uber by filling out an application and undergoing a background check.
 This background check is conducted by a third party provider and focuses on driving records, violent crimes, and sexual offenses.
 It looks at records from courthouses, criminal databases, the National Sex Offender Registry.
 For those with a DUI conviction on their record, a career with Uber may not be immediately possible.